Rui Hachimura helps Wizards beat short-handed Suns, 127-102 – KION546

 The Suns’ ugly night finished with four technical fouls after halftime and a fan near the Phoenix bench being ejected in the final two minutes.

+“We finished the third really well.
+I think that was important,” Porzingis said.
+“That kind of set the tone for the fourth quarter also.”

-But it was a far more competitive until Hachimura’s pivotal driving layup over Ish Wainright led to a three-point play to put Washington ahead 86-82 with 1:56 left in the third.
+It was far more competitive until Hachimura’s pivotal driving layup over Ish Wainright led to a three-point play to put Washington ahead 86-82 with 1:56 left in the third.

 Entering that possession, the Suns had whittled a nine-point halftime deficit to one, and Hachimura was initially whistled for a charge on the play.

-Coach Wes Unseld Jr. challanged and the call was reversed with Wainright assessed a block.
+Unseld challanged and the call was reversed with Wainright assessed a block.
 And Hachimura’s layup and foul shot set in motion a 19-5 run that put the game out of reach.

+“Usually I’m more hesitant to use it until late in the game,” Unseld said.
+“But I felt like that was a momentum stretch there.”

 BOOKER SHELVED